-Dr. Gregory Lee is Associate Professor of Theology at Wheaton College, where he is also Senior Fellow for The Wheaton Center for Early Christian Studies, and Supporting Faculty for Wheaton’s Center for Urban Engagement.
-He received his A.B. at Princeton University (2000), his M.Div. at Trinity Evangelical Divinity School (2003), and his Ph.D. in Christian Theological Studies at Duke University (2010).
-Dr. Lee’s work draws on Augustine as a conceptual resource for addressing contemporary issues of church and society.
+Dr. Gregory Lee is Associate Professor of Theology and Urban Studies at Wheaton College, where he is also Senior Fellow for The Wheaton Center for Early Christian Studies.
+His work appropriates Augustine as a resource for addressing contemporary issues of church and society.
 A resident of the Lawndale neighborhood of Chicago, he is especially interested in urban questions of race and class, which he approaches from a distinctly Asian American perspective.
-He teaches regularly for Wheaton in Chicago.
-He is member of Lawndale Christian Community Church, and he served for several years as Board Chair of Manna Christian Fellowship, an Asian American campus ministry at Princeton University.
+Dr. Lee teaches regularly for Wheaton in Chicago, he is theologian in residence at Lawndale Christian Community Church, and he served for several years as board chair of Manna Christian Fellowship, a campus ministry at Princeton University.

 - Political Theology